deathstar/QServCollect/readme.md

 -----------

 1) Download QServ by [clicking here](https://codeload.github.com/deathstar/QServCollect/zip/master)
-- run "git clone https://github.com/deathstar/QServCollect.git" from command line (requires git): "sudo apt-get install git-all" or http://sourceforge.net/projects/git-osx-installer/ you can just download the zip from the website and place it on your web server if you do not wish to install git to use the command line code to download QServ.
+- OR run "git clone https://github.com/deathstar/QServCollect.git" from command line (requires git): "sudo apt-get install git-all" or http://sourceforge.net/projects/git-osx-installer/ you can just download the zip from the website and place it on your web server if you do not wish to install git to use the command line code to download QServ.